lucas-wilkins/timelapse_image_server/README.md

 Mounting will need a

 The user pi will have a UID and GID of 1000 by default on many Raspian editions.
-To put an entry into ``fstab`` you will need to know the UUID for the partition you are mounting.
+To put an entry into ``fstab`` you will need to know the PARTUUID for the partition you are mounting.

-Get the UUID with
+Get the PARTUUID with

 ```sudo blkid```